Gorilla-Lab-SCUT/SkeletonBridgeRecon/Volume_refinement/README.md

 ### Trained models

-* We have provided the [trained models](https://drive.google.com/open?id=15iAaCZGdPIIlJJaXxWMtTkiws0A8NnUX) for testing.
+* We have provided the [volume_trained_models.zip](https://drive.google.com/drive/folders/19a8rBLl5zt9dv2RVnbROhbudRQV10bZE) for testing.
 * You can download the trained models, unzip them, and then go in ```your path/Volume_refinement/trained_models```

 ### Base mesh generation